duduisonfire/rune-maker/README.md

 </p>

 # Rune Maker
 Hello, welcome to Rune Maker github page.
-Rune Maker is an League of Legends assistant to select your runes (and in the future, your builds) automatically.
-I developed this app to personal use, why in linux this app like are inexistent.
-So, if you use linux you are welcome to use my app.
+Rune Maker is a League of Legends assistant to select your runes (and in the future, your builds) automatically.
+I developed this app for personal use because in Linux this is inexistent.
+So, if you use Linux this app is made for you.

 # Photos
 <p align="center">